zcutlip/py-dwarf-parser/README.md

 ## Description

-This is a Python module to parse DWARF debugging information found compiled object files.
+This is a Python module to parse DWARF debugging information found in compiled object files.

 This code was originally part of Gregory Clayton's  `gsym` Python [project](https://github.com/YtnbFirewings/gsym)